In an increasingly competitive labor market, it’s vital to the success of your business to both attract and engage top employee talent.

-More and more websites use chatbots these days.
-Chatbots are a way to automate some parts of the client communication process because they can be loaded with responses to commonly asked questions, direct people to the pages or products they’re looking for, and help you gain valuable insights on your customers.
+Chatbots are a great way to automate parts of your recruiting communication process.
+They can be loaded with responses to commonly asked questions, direct people to the pages or products they’re looking for, and help you gain valuable insights about what your candidates are asking.

 For example, a chatbot can engage job seekers who are looking at your careers page by sharing information about the company culture, answering questions about the benefits of working at your company and explaining how to apply for an open position.

-Outside of the initial setup, chatbots don’t require a lot of effort so you won’t have to invest large chunks of time in this recruitment strategy.
-It’s like having a personal assistant on the careers page that’s available 24/7 to answer candidate questions.
+Outside of the initial setup, chatbots don’t require much effort on your part.
+It’s like having a personal assistant on your careers page that’s available 24/7.

-One of the more recent additions to the modern-day recruiter’s tool belt is the online assessment tool.
-When you have a pool of applicants, you can use an assessment tool to help narrow down the candidates before scheduling interviews.
+One of the more recent additions to the recruiter’s tool belt is the online assessment tool.
+When you need to narrow down a pool of applicants before scheduling interviews, you can use an assessment tool to do the job for you.

 Recruitment assessment tools can measure everything from personality type to cognitive ability to skill level.
 You’ll most likely be able to find one tailored to your industry.

-For example, if your assisted living community is looking to hire a nurse, there are online assessments designed to gauge emotional intelligence and patient focus.
-By comparison, if you’re trying to narrow down candidates for a manufacturing job, there are assessments that can test mechanical aptitude.
+For example, if your assisted living community is looking to hire a nurse, there are assessments designed to gauge a candidate’s emotional intelligence and patient focus.
+If you’re trying to narrow down candidates for a manufacturing job, there are also assessments that can test mechanical aptitude.

-Keep your central goal in mind, though.
-This online assessment shouldn’t lower candidate engagement in the recruitment process.
-If your assessment is too long, job seekers may lose patience.
-If the assessment asks questions that don’t align with the candidate’s expectations for the role, you risk the top talent deciding this job isn’t for them after all.
+Be mindful of the type of assessment you use.
+Taking the assessment shouldn’t lower candidate engagement during the recruitment process.
+If your assessment is too long or asks questions that don’t align with the candidate’s expectations for the role, you risk losing that applicant.

-There are two main ways video can help during the recruitment process: It can help keep top candidates engaged, and it can help weed out the less-than-stellar candidates.
+There are two primary ways video can help engage and process candidates during the recruitment process: 1) it can help keep top candidates engaged, and 2) it can help weed out less-than-stellar applicants.

 There are many free, easy tools you can use to create a quick video.
-We use a tool called Soapbox, which lets you record and share videos of your face and computer screen.
-Remember, it doesn’t have to be Oscar-worthy, just authentic.
+At Marketing Essentials, we use a tool called Soapbox, which lets you easily record and share videos from your computer.
+Remember, your video doesn’t have to be Oscar-worthy, just authentic.

 You can also sort out candidates who don’t make the cut by using video calls.
 Before setting up an in-person interview with someone whose application has a few red flags, ask them to meet with you virtually via an online video call.
 If you don’t already have a digital communication platform, Google Hangouts is a free tool you can use.

 Don’t miss out on that enthusiasm.
-Instead, capitalize on it by showcasing your company’s strengths.
+Instead, capitalize on it by showcasing your company’s greatest strengths and benefits.
 You can do this via direct channels, such as get-to-know-us packets and company culture videos sent via email to applicants.